sandeep026/lgl-collocation-python/README.md

 # Legendre Gauss Lobatto collocation

 ## Description
-The `lglpsmethods.py` computes LGL quadrature, differentiation and nodes, given grid size or number of intervals (N).
+The `lglpsmethods.py` computes LGL nodes, quadrature weights and differentiation matrix, given the grid size or number of intervals (N).
 To use the code, import the `LGL` class from the `lglpsmethods.py` module.

 ## Example

 The following exercise demonstrates
-* numerical derivative computation of the sine function on the interval $[0,2\pi]$ and compares with the analytical solution
+1. use of differentiation matrix to compute numerical derivative of the sine function and compare with the analytical solution
-* verfies integral of sine over the interval is zero numerically and analytically
+2. integrate numerically using quadrature weights over the given interval and compare with analytical solution

 ### python code